Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability

-\subsection{Step 2: the symbol of $P_j(T)$ is Herz-Schur if $G$ is inner amenable}
+\subsection{Step 2: the symbol of $P_j(T)$ is Herz-Schur when $G$ is inner amenable}

+In the following result, we show that if the group $G$ is inner amenable, we are able to make appear Herz-Schur multipliers.
+Recall that $\varphi_{x,y,T}$ is defined in \eqref{Def-symbol-varphi-1}.

-\begin{lemma} Let $G$ be a second countable unimodular locally compact group.
-Suppose that $G$ is inner amenable.
-Let $F$ be finite subset of $G$ and $(V_j^F)_j$ be a sequence of subsets $G$ satisfying the last point of Theorem \ref{thm-inner-amenable-Folner}.
-Consider a weakly* continuous completely bounded map $T \co \VN(G) \to \VN(G)$.
+\begin{lemma} Let $G$ be a second-countable unimodular inner amenable locally compact group.
+Let $F$ be a finite subset of $G$ and let $(V_j^F)_j$ be a sequence of subsets of $G$ satisfying the last point of Theorem \ref{thm-inner-amenable-Folner}.
+Consider a weak* continuous completely bounded map $T \co \VN(G) \to \VN(G)$.
 With the notation \eqref{Def-symbol-varphi-1}, we let